Key Principles in Responding to Sexual Violence

 Date & Time:

 Target Group / Level

-Staff Groups A, B, C, D, E and F as per the Bournemouth University National Mental Capacity Act Competency Framework.
+Staff Groups B, C, D, and E as per the Bournemouth University National Mental Capacity Act Competency Framework.

 This course examines the myths and realities of sexual violence within a framework of violence against women and girls.
 Participants will develop an understanding on the law surrounding rape and sexual assault – with a focus on consent.
 Participants will be introduced to a model of best practice in working with sexual violence and will identify key principles in responding to disclosures of sexual violence sensitively and appropriately.

 By attending this course, participants will: